PnTsoi/cse15l-lab-reports/Lab-Report-2/lab-report-2-week-4.md

 ![code change for third symptom](../Pictures/code_diff_third_symptom.jpg)

-This is because the initial code doesn't consider what content is within between the brackets and parantheses, so they allow the code to consider empty content in the bracket will.
+This is because the initial code doesn't consider what content is within between the brackets and parantheses, so they allow the code to consider empty content in the bracket as a valid link.
 I fix this by consider whether the next index of the index of the first bracket will be the index of the second bracket.
+If it is, then there is no link here since the bracket is empty.